 If you are a plaintiff in a mass tort action, you can recover compensation from the manufacturer based on your actual damages.
 Your compensatory damages can include medical expenses related to your injury, such as any hospitalizations, surgeries, pain medications, and physical therapy; any lost income; and pain and suffering.
 A product liability claim is subject to a statute of limitations in Florida.
 You must file your claim within four years from when the injury occurred, or you may lose your right to seek damages.

-Representing Injured Hip Replacement Recipients in Fort Lauderdale
+Representing Injured Broken and Fractured Bone Recipients in Fort Lauderdale